millsguo/anit_cms_for_zf3/README.md

 -----
 Data related to the files bank of your project is stored in a file cache.
 If you add, update or delete a file, the cache is flushed and it has been re-created.
-I give an example of implementation of cache management for your web site in Sitepublic and Blog controllers.
 The cache strategy used in this cms don't need to enable or import a php module.
 In production mode you can uncomment configuration cache located in application.config.php Do not forget to set write permission on data/cache folder and its subfolders